 Things to do before you arrive on campusContact your roommates(s)

 To find your roommate's contact information, log into the housing portal.
-Go to the "Application Status" step and click on "View Details" next to your roommate.
-Your roommate's NAU e-mail address will be shown in that window.
-Send your roommate an e-mail to introduce yourself and start comparing notes on what you plan to bring.
-It's also a great time to start reviewing the Pre-Roommate Agreement Worksheet.
+Select your application and go to the "Application Status" step in the top right corner above the menu bar.
+Scroll down to the Occupancy information and select "View Details" next to your roommate.
+Your roommate's NAU e-mail address will be shown in that window along with their personal bio and answers to their roommate questionnaire.

 If you do not yet have a

 room assignment or roommate listed, check back again in late July or early August.

 Complete a personal property inventory form

 Consult our "What to Bring

 " list for ideas on what to bring and not to bring with you to campus.

 Make a master list of everything you're bringing to campus while you are packing.
 You can use this form